 AVI Japan Opportunity Trust (AJOT) was launched in October 2018.
 This report covers the period from 23 October 2018 to 31 December 2019.
-Over this time, your Company has returned +14.3% (on a NAV total return basis in GBP), ahead of the +7.9% total return generated by the benchmark, the MSCI Japan Small Cap Total Return Index (in GBP).
+Over this time, your Company has returned +14.3% (on a NAV total return basis in GBP), ahead of the +7.9% total return generated by the benchmark, the MSCI Japan Small Cap Index (in GBP).
 This robust performance has been driven by a combination of several standout performers and a lack of significant detractors.
-The +8.7% contribution from the top three contributors, NuFlare Technology (+4.1%), Digital Garage (+2.6%) and Fujitec (+1.9%) far exceeded the combined -1.1% loss from the three largest detractors, Hi-Lex (-0.5%), Konishi (-0.4%), and TBS (-0.2%).
+The +8.6% contribution from the top three contributors, NuFlare Technology (+4.1%), Digital Garage (+2.6%) and TBS (-0.2%).

 It has been a difficult time for the Japanese market since AJOT was launched.
 The TOPIX's +8.2% return has underperformed that of the MSCI Europe (+15.6%) and S&P 500 (+17.4%) indices.
 Japan is seen as a proxy for global trade and, with the US-China trade war dominating headlines, global investors have continued to be net sellers of Japanese equities, notwithstanding an encouraging reversal of this trend towards the end of the year.
 However, beneath the surface, companies are continuing to improve standards of corporate governance and increasingly focus on shareholder returns.
-This is particularly reflected in rising Return on Equity (ROE) and in the strong increase in announced share buybacks this year.
+This is particularly reflected in rising Returns on Equity (ROE) and in the strong increase in announced share buybacks this year.
 Coupled with fundamental valuation metrics that are far more attractive than the rest of the developed world, we continue to believe that Japan represents one of the most attractive equity market opportunities today.

 AJOT invests in strong businesses with high levels of cash flow generation, attractive valuations, and a potential event to unlock the value trapped within bloated corporate balance sheets.
 We find the greatest number of opportunities in cash-rich, small-cap, Japanese companies that are unloved and under-researched by the market.
 There have been an increasing number of successful shareholder engagements, which is creating the impetus needed to focus attention on shareholder value.
-We believe that changes in mindset and culture surrounding shareholders are the catalyst to unlocking a tremendous amount of value.
+We believe that changes in mindset and culture surrounding shareholders are the catalyst to unlock a tremendous amount of value.